 This idea came about from a collaborative proposal submitted by CDT students Angelika Strohmayer, Janis Meissner (both of Open Lab – Newcastle University), Manu Bruggemann (Lancaster University) and Astrid Bin (Queen Mary University of London).
 The idea was then discussed by a group of PhD students and CDT staff at the Digital Economy Network’s Annual Meeting at the Digital Catapult Centre in London on 1 February 2017.

-How to get involved as a CDT student:
+How to get involved with the DEDN:

 - Visit the Digital Economy Diversity Network website.